-Commissioned in 2014 in Balma, the first French solar district heating plant has since then been joined by 4 other installations, which should be followed by 3 new projects in 2018.
+Commissioned in 2014 in Balma, the first French solar district heating plant has since then been joined by four other installations, which should be followed by three new projects in 2018.
 With many other projects being considered, France seems to be at the beginning of a strong development of solar district heating.

-The seminar addressed technical, administrative and economic issues at different stages of a project: opportunity study, sizing, design, implementation, commissioning, operation and maintenance.
+The seminar addressed technical, administrative and economic issues at different stages of a project: pre-study, sizing, design, implementation, commissioning, operation and maintenance.
 It has been punctuated with feedback from the Danish, Austrian and French experts and case studies with implementation on a calculation tool.

-This training was conducted with the participation of ADEME, AURA-EE, CEA, INES INDDIGO, PlanEnergi, SOLID, and Tecsol, and supported by ADEME and the SDHp2m project supported by the European Horizon 2020 program.
+This training was conducted with the participation of ADEME, AURA-EE, CEA, INES INDDIGO, PlanEnergi, SOLID and Tecsol.
+It was supported by ADEME and the Horizon 2020 project SDHp2m.